 Marina slowly returned to the arts, through her love for singing and photography; her mother always carrying a camera and influenced her early interest and her qualities of thinking in pictures.

-In 2013 Marina became involved as a photographer in the performance research project Expedition: Frihet/Expedition: Freedom which she still is actively part of and help developing.
+In 2013 Marina became involved as a photographer in the performance research project Expedition: Frihet/Expedition: Freedom which she still is actively part of and helps to develop.
 In the following years she also worked as a film photographer in small projects while independently focusing on nature photography, `I feel very grateful for have been working with horses – people think that the art world is difficult and feel discouraged, I’m not discouraged thanks to my parents and to my experience of working with horses, as the horse world is way much tougher.´

 Unsurprisingly she has high ambitions, `my dream is to work as a novelist, screenwriter, stage writer and poet, combining my writing with my photography and film work; I want to have many ways to communicate because what lies closes to my heart is human rights and sustainable development.
-I want to work with these issues through art as I believe art can connect with peoples hearts, and first then we can make a real change in the way we threat each other.´ As Marina is brought up with the consciousness that everything is possible, she knows nothing can stop her.
+I want to work with these issues through art as I believe art can connect with peoples hearts, and first, then we can make a real change in the way we treat each other.´ As Marina is brought up with the consciousness that everything is possible, she knows nothing can stop her.